 Tallulah Gorge State ParkTallulah Falls

 One of the most spectacular canyons in the eastern U.S., Tallulah Gorge is two miles long and nearly 1,000 feet deep.
-Visitors can hike rim trails to several overlooks, or they can obtain a free permit (limit 100 per day) to hike down to the gorge floor.
-A suspension bridge sways 80 feet above the rocky bottom, providing spectacular views of the river and waterfalls.
-Exhibits in the park's Jane Hurt Yarn Interpretive Center highlight the rich history of this Victorian resort town, as well as the rugged terrain and fragile ecosystem of the area.
+Exhibits in the park's 16,000-sq-ft Jane Hurt Yarn Interpretive Center highlight the rich history of this Victorian resort town, as well as the rugged terrain and fragile ecosystem of the area.
 Additionally, an award-winning film takes viewers on a dramatic journey through the gorge.
+The park offers guided field trips.
+See the Educational Programs section of the website for details.

 Lapham-Patterson House Historic SiteThomasville